ddxfish/chat-web-ui-python/README.md

 # Standalone Chat Interface

 A **lightweight, UI-only chat interface** that connects to OpenAI-compatible API endpoints.
 No built-in LLM - just a clean, modern web interface for chatting with any OpenAI-compatible service.
+No junk, ultra-lightweight.

 ## Features